popstarfreas/DG-TS/docs/FAQ/DTP.md

 > Q: How can I get DP?
 >
-> A: You can get DP via trading or transferring, killing people in [PvP](ServernGamemodes.md#PvP), killing and dealing damage in [PvE](ServernGamemodes.md#PvE), surviving rounds in [Zombies](ServernGamemodes.md#Zombies)(You can play [hardcore zombies](ServernGamemodes.md#Hardcore-Zombies) to get DP faster), do note currently DP is only obtainable in small amounts due to a planned reset coming soon to DTP.
+> A: You can get DP via trading or transferring, killing people in [PvP](ServernGamemodes.md#PvP), killing and dealing damage in [PvE](ServernGamemodes.md#PvE), surviving rounds in [Zombies](ServernGamemodes.md#Zombies) (you can play [hardcore zombies](ServernGamemodes.md#Hardcore-Zombies) to get DP faster), do note currently DP is only obtainable in small amounts due to a planned reset coming soon to DTP.

 > Q: What can I do with DP?
 >